 - Plan ahead and check border wait times.

 - Avoid crossing during peak travel times like weekend evenings.
 Consider crossing at the least busy port of entry in the area.

-- Residents can consult our handy Duty and Taxes Estimator tool to check in advance what you might have to pay on specific purchases such as electronics.
+- Residents can estimate duty and taxes to check in advance what you might have to pay on specific purchases such as electronics.